-Something that has been in the news quite a bit lately, is the high dollar amount that banks are getting for overdraft fees that they charge their customers.
-People are evidently shocked about the amount they owe as a result of using these supposed services.
-So let’s cut through the nonsense and educate ourselves on what is really going on.
+Something that has been in the news quite a bit lately is the high dollar amount that banks are getting for overdraft fees that they charge their customers.
+People are evidently shocked about the amount they owe due to using these supposed services.
+So let’s cut through the nonsense and educate ourselves on what is happening.

 What Is Overdraft Protection?

-Overdraft “protection” is a service offered by banks that allows transactional account holders to temporarily make purchases even if they don’t have sufficient funds in their account to cover them.
+Overdraft “protection” is a service banks offer that allows transactional account holders to make purchases temporarily even if they don’t have sufficient funds to cover them.
 Basically, the bank will cover you if you happen to spend more than you really have.
 This can happen for any number of reasons; mistakes happen.